michaelshiloh/resourcesForClasses/README.md

 2. Mechatronic Resources

-	1. Pages xx - xx in "Physical Computing" by Tom Igoe, available in the Hybrid Lab
+	1. Pages 272-281 in "Physical Computing: Sensing and Controlling the Physical World with Computers" by Igoe/O'Sullivan, available in the Hybrid Lab

 	1. "How to Build Automata" book, available in the Hybrid Lab